 Did you lose money investing in The Parking REIT (Real Estate Investment Trust), Inc.?
-Public records indicate that The Parking REIT is an illiquid investment that has caused investors to suffer losses of 50-75% of their investment principal.
+Public records indicate that The Parking REIT was an illiquid investment that has caused investors to suffer losses of 50-75% of their investment principal.
 A speculative and high-risk investment, The Parking REIT suspended all cash distributions and stock dividends.
+It is no longer a REIT, and it does not distribute funds to stockholders.

-Shares of The Parking REIT originally sold for $25, so regrettably for many investors, they will likely take significant losses when they sell.
-The Parking REIT has been sold for as low as $5.01 per share.
+Shares of The Parking REIT originally sold for $25, so regrettably, for many investors, they will likely take significant losses when they sell.
+The Parking REIT was sold for as low as $5.01 per share.

-The Parking REIT Inc. is a publicly registered non-traded REIT, which was formed when the MVP REIT and MVP REIT II merged in December 2017.
-The Parking REIT invests in parking lots and garages in the United States and overseas.
+The Parking REIT Inc. was a publicly registered, non-traded REIT, which was formed when the MVP REIT and MVP REIT II merged in December 2017.
+The Parking REIT invested in parking lots and garages in the United States and overseas.

 In April 2020, the company sent a letter to investors stating that options to provide liquidity to shareholders on the stock exchange were not viable currently and that “there can be no assurance that the company will cause a liquidity event to occur in the near future or at all.”

-In August 2021, made a $125 million investment in The Parking REIT.
-Bombe Asset Management will buy 15% of the outstanding shares of common stock for $11.75 each and will purchase 1.55 million shares from Vestin Realty Mortgage I, Inc., Vestin Realty Mortgage II, Inc., and Michael V. Shustek (collectively, the “Advisor”) and the Advisor’s affiliates.
+In August 2021, Bombe Asset Management made a $125 million investment in The Parking REIT.
+Bombe Asset Management will buy 15% of the outstanding shares of common stock for $11.75 each.
+It will purchase 1.55 million shares from Vestin Realty Mortgage I, Inc., Vestin Realty Mortgage II, Inc. and Michael Shustek (CEO), and the Advisor’s affiliates.
 Bombe Asset Management is investing $90 million in property and parking assets as well as $35 million in cash.

 According to the statement, “The Advisor also surrendered its claim to 400,000 shares of common stock due to the Advisor from The Parking REIT on December 31, 2021, and contributed 175,000 shares of common stock to a settlement fund.
 Proceeds from the purchase of the shares from the settlement fund will be used for the benefit of the Company’s common stockholders.
 The settlement fund was created as part of the settlement of three class action lawsuits in which The Parking REIT was named as a defendant… a tender offer will commence promptly to purchase, subject to the offer conditions, up to 900,506 of The Parking REIT’s outstanding shares of common stock for $11.75 per share in cash.
 Offering materials to The Parking REIT’s stockholders describing the tender offer’s terms and conditions will be distributed accordingly.”

-The Parking REIT is currently facing a class action lawsuit filed by shareholders that alleged that proxy statements MVP II filed with the SEC to get approval for the merger contained false and misleading statements.
+The Parking REIT faces a class action lawsuit filed by shareholders that alleged that proxy statements MVP II filed with the SEC to get approval for the merger contained false and misleading statements.
 According to public records, a settlement fund will be created with 175,000 shares of common stock to settle three class action lawsuits, subject to court approval.

-Regrettably, for many investors, the board of Parking REIT suspended distributions until further notice, citing the reasoning as due to potential economic disruption caused by the COVID-19 pandemic.
-The CEO of The Parking REIT Shustek is alleged to have conflicts of interest related to his ownership and management, which benefit him at the expense of shareholders.
-In August 2021, Shustek resigned as a director and officer of The Parking REIT.
+Regrettably, for many investors, the board of Parking REIT suspended distributions, citing the reasoning as due to potential economic disruption caused by the COVID-19 pandemic.
+Michael Shustek is alleged to have conflicts of interest related to his ownership and management, which benefit him at the expense of shareholders.
+In August 2021, Michael Shustek resigned as a director and officer of The Parking REIT.

 The Parking REIT allegedly paid significant commissions to brokers who sold the investment to their clients.